manassaloi/manassaloi.github.io/_posts/2021-11-14-hypocrite.markdown

 Does it matter?

-I don't comsider myself a web3 bull or a bear.
+I don't consider myself a web3 bull or a bear.
 I don't like putting labels on myself.
 Once you put a label on yourself, you fall a victim to path dependence and your identity becomes justifying that label.

 I have been skeptical about [web3](https://manassaloi.com/2017/01/22/why-i-am-not-crazy-about-blockchain-yet.html) in the past, but if I can convince myself that it is the future, I won't think twice before jumping ship.